navapbc/tf-ecs-example/README.md

 A typical AWS service would consist of networking (a VPC), an Autoscaling group of EC2 instances and a load balancer.
 The demo uses terraform to represent [all those details](templates/vpc). **This demo uses a terraform template for the VPC.** This allows you to create multiple "copies" of your infrastructure (e.g. a "staging" and a "production" VPC) This allows you to test changes in a non-production environment before rolling them out to real users.
 Using a template like this ensures that the environments are the same in every way (with a few exceptions like resource names).

-Let's review the components you need to transform that into an ECS cluster.
+Let's review the components that are specific to using ECS...

 ### ECS Agent/AMI